mconf-cookbooks/zabbix/README.md

 ## server

-Delegates to other recipes to install the Zabbix server and Web components.
+Delegates to other recipes to install the Zabbix server and web frontend components.

 You can control the server and web installs with the following attributes:

     node['zabbix']['server']['install'] = true
     node['zabbix']['server']['install_method'] = 'source'
     node['zabbix']['web']['install'] = true

-If you are using a MySql or RDS MySql database make sure your runlist
-includes:

-    "recipe[database::mysql]",
-    "recipe[mysql::client]"

-If you are user a Postgres database make sure your runlist includes:

-    "recipe[database::postgresql]",
-    "recipe[postgresql::client]",
+You can also enable template importing to server with:

+    node['zabbix']['server']['import_templates'] = true

 ## server\_source

-Downloads and installs the Zabbix Server component from source
+Downloads and installs the Zabbix server component from source.

 If you are on a machine in the RHEL family of platforms, then you will need to install packages from the EPEL repository.
-The easiest way to do this is to add the following recipe to your runlist before zabbix::server\_source
+The easiest way to do this is to add the following recipe to your runlist before zabbix::server\_source:

     recipe "yum::epel"